Harriet Tubman: Nicknamed "Moses"

 After reaching Philadelphia, Tubman thought of her family.
 "I was a stranger in a strange land," she said later. "[M]y father, my mother, my brothers, and sisters, and friends were [in Maryland].
 But I was free, and they should be free."
-She worked odd jobs and saved money.
-The U.S. Congress meanwhile passed the Fugitive Slave Law of 1850, which heavily punished abetting escape and forced law enforcement officials – even in states that had outlawed slavery – to assist in their capture.
-The law increased risks for those who had escaped slavery, more of whom therefore sought refuge in Southern Ontario (then part of the United Province of Canada) which, as part of the British Empire, had abolished slavery.
-Racial tensions were also increasing in Philadelphia as waves of poor Irish immigrants competed with free blacks for work.
+While Tubman saved money from working odd jobs in Philadelphia and Cape May, New Jersey, the U.S. Congress passed the Fugitive Slave Act of 1850, which forced law enforcement officials to assist in the capture of escaped slaves – even in states that had outlawed slavery – and heavily punished abetting escape.
+The law increased risks for those who had escaped slavery, more of whom therefore sought refuge in Southern Ontario, where slavery had been abolished.
+Racial tensions were also increasing in Philadelphia as poor Irish immigrants competed with free blacks for work.

-In December 1850, Tubman was warned that her niece Kessiah and her two children, six-year-old James Alfred, and baby Araminta, would soon be sold in Cambridge.
+In December 1850, Tubman was warned that her niece Kessiah and Kessiah's children would soon be sold in Cambridge, Maryland.
 Tubman went to Baltimore, where her brother-in-law Tom Tubman hid her until the sale.
 Kessiah's husband, a free black man named John Bowley, made the winning bid for his wife.
-Then, while the auctioneer stepped away to have lunch, John, Kessiah and their children escaped to a nearby safe house.
+While the auctioneer stepped away to have lunch, John, Kessiah and their children escaped to a nearby safe house.
 When night fell, Bowley sailed the family on a log canoe 60 mi to Baltimore, where they met with Tubman, who brought the family to Philadelphia.

-Early next year she returned to Maryland to help guide away other family members.
-During her second trip, she recovered her brother Moses and two unidentified men.
-Tubman likely worked with abolitionist Thomas Garrett, a Quaker working in Wilmington, Delaware.
-Word of her exploits had encouraged her family, and biographers agree that with each trip to Maryland, she became more confident.
+Early next year she returned to Maryland to guide away other family members.
+During her second trip, she recovered her youngest brother, Moses, along with two other men.
+Word of her exploits had encouraged her family, and she became more confident with each trip to Maryland.

 In late 1851, Tubman returned to Dorchester County for the first time since her escape, this time to find her husband John.
-She saved money from various jobs, purchased a suit for him, and made her way south.
-Meanwhile, John had married another woman named Caroline.
+When she arrived there, she learned that John had married another woman named Caroline.
 Tubman sent word that he should join her, but he insisted that he was happy where he was.
-Tubman at first prepared to storm their house and make a scene, but then decided he was not worth the trouble.
 Suppressing her anger, she found some enslaved people who wanted to escape and led them to Philadelphia.
-John and Caroline raised a family together, until he was killed 16 years later in a roadside argument with a white man named Robert Vincent.